 Let’s begin with the basics.

 What is CRM?

-Just to refresh your mind, CRM (Customer Relationship Management) is a strategy designed for you to manage your customer interactions and relationships.
-A CRM system helps an organisation improves the management of customer details such as sales and marketing management, contact management- contact details, emails, calls, meeting notes and reporting.
+To refresh your mind on the topic.
+CRM (Customer Relationship Management) is a strategy designed for you to manage your customer interactions and relationships.
+A CRM system helps an organisation improve the management of customer details such as sales and marketing management, contact management- contact details, emails, calls, meeting notes and reporting.

 Using a CRM system will:

-– Increase efficiency and productivity as you’ll have an organised stored informational system about your clients.
+– Increase efficiency and productivity as you’ll have an organised informational system about your clients.

 – Improve communication between employees as they’ll have access to the same necessary data and documents.

 – Improve reporting and data analysis as information is stored all in one place where it is easily accessible.